Sample Real Estate Exam Questions

 Sample Real Estate Exam Questions: Ethics and Professional Conduct

-Ethical conduct is paramount in real estate.
+Ethical conduct is very important in real estate Worth knowing..

 Question 12: